MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 {{% kafka-sink-drop  %}}
 {{</ note >}}

 To achieve its exactly-once processing guarantees, Materialize needs to store some internal metadata in an additional *progress topic*.
 This topic is shared among all sinks that use a particular Kafka connection.
-The name of this progress topic can be specified when [creating a connection](/sql/create-connection); otherwise, a default is chosen based on the Materialize environment id and the connection id.
+The name of this progress topic can be specified when [creating a connection](/sql/create-connection); otherwise, a default is chosen based on the Materialize environment `id` and the connection `id`.
 In either case, Materialize will attempt to create the topic if it does not exist.
-The contents of this topic are not specified.
+The contents of this topic are not user-specified.

 ## Examples